 Originating from the Cameroon Valley of West Africa, the Pygmy goat is a popular breed of miniature domestic goat.
-Pygmy goats were brought to the United States from European zoos in the 1950s, and were subsequently used in zoos and for animal research.
-Eventually, the Pygmy goat was acquired by private breeders and began to be sold as companion animals.
+African pygmy goats were brought to the United States from European zoos in the 1950s and were subsequently used in zoos and for animal research.
+Eventually, they were acquired by private breeders and began to be sold as companion animals and farm animals.

-Despite their size, Pygmy goats are quite hardy and can adapt to any climate.
-In addition to their tough constitution, Pygmy goats have an aloof but friendly personality.
+Despite their size, these West African goats are quite stocky and can weather any climate.
+In addition to their tough constitution, Pygmys have an aloof but friendly personality.
 Does have overall friendly temperaments, but bucks are known to be a bit stubborn and independent, although good-natured nonetheless.
 This combination of hardiness and positive disposition are two characteristics that make Pygmy goats great pets and show animals.

-While Pygmy goats are most commonly kept as pets, they can also be used for milk production.
-Pygmy goats can produce, on average, between one to two quarts of 4.5% to 11% butterfat milk.
+While these goats are most commonly kept as pets or used as meat goats, they can also be used for milk production.
+Typical Pygmy goat gestation lasts approximately 155 days, and there are between 1-2 baby Pygmy goats per litter.
+Pygmy does can produce, on average, between one to two quarts of 4.5% to 11% butterfat milk.
 Their milking period, however, is shorter than other dairy goats, producing milk for only 120 to 180 days out of the year.

-If you're looking to purchase a Pygmy goat, the National Pygmy Goat Association has a list of registered breeders on their site.
-The price of Pygmy goats can vary greatly, depending on their ability to breed and whether or not they have been registered.
-While a pet quality Pygmy goat can cost anywhere between $40 and $70, a registered and intact Pygmy can go for as much as $350 or more.
+If you're looking to purchase a goat, the National Pygmy Goat Association has a list of registered breeders on their site.
+The price can vary greatly, depending on their ability to breed and whether or not they have been registered.
+While a pet quality goat can cost anywhere between $40 and $70, a registered and intact Pygmy buck can go for as much as $350 or more.

 The 5 star review says it's so good!
 Are you willing to try it?

 This post was originally published on August 19, 2017.